-Learners with special educational needs and disabilities
+Learners with special educational needs, disabilities or health issues

 Learners with special educational needs (SEN) and disabilities can face additional safeguarding challenges.
-The Group recognises that additional barriers can exist when recognising abuse and neglect in this group of learners.
+The Group recognises that additional barriers can exist when recognising abuse and neglect in this group of Learners.
 These can include: